RyanJulyan/Flask-BDA/README.md

 * Open browser and review expo's recommendations on building for the different platforms:
     * Go to:https://docs.expo.io/distribution/building-standalone-apps/

-> Part of the recommendations is to ensure that images are optimized.
+> Part of the recommendations are to ensure that images are optimized.
 To do this expo has recommended the [expo-optimize package](https://github.com/expo/expo-cli/tree/master/packages/expo-optimize#-welcome-to-expo-optimize) which can assist with optimizing images.
 Optimizing images can noticeable improve your native app TTI (or time-to-interaction) which means less time on splash screens and quicker delivery over poor network connections

 ### Windows
 * Open new terminal